spance/suft/README.md

 1. the target will be connected can't be located behind NAT (or should use port mapping)
 2. use improper bandwidth(-b) may waste huge bandwidth and may be suspected of being used for the purpose of attack.

+# Known Issues

+1. Numbers

+   seq, ack... use uint32, that means one connection cannot transmit more than 4G packets (bytes ∈ [4GB, 5.6TB]).

+2. Detecting channel capacity

+   to do or NOT ?

+3. Test

+   need a lot of testing under real-world scene.
+Welcome to share your test results.